jamesboi/proxy4EResource/README.md

 Furthermore, the proxy is also smart enough to rewrite cookies.
 For instance, cookies from host a.b.c would be rewritten to a.b.c.proxy4eresource.org and send to the patron which is exactly the expected behavior if no proxy in between.

+One of the great thing about this proxy is that the proxy does not hold any sessions: all cookies are pass back to the patron's browser.
+This opens the door that you can use load balancer in the front to have a running clusters; If one proxy node is down, there would be not a issue to connect another one.

 The application has been tested around 30 E-Resource sites that commonly used by libraries at that time, and all of the tested sites had green lights.

 # Limitation
  * The proxy does not work well with HTTPs or non-standard port (other than port 80/443).
 The proxy can fetch data from the content vendor with https without a problem, but it needs its own certificate to serve https.
 This is a universal problem, EZproxy also does not support HTTPS or non-standard port very well.
  * The proxy does not have good authentication integration.
 Currently, it can forward patrons to a login page.
 The idea is after login, the other application set up a cookie or send an HTTP request to proxy with a token to continue.
+One way you can do is running this application on different port other than 80, e.g. 8080 or in a internal network e.g. docker, and run Apache at port 80 in the front and proxy back to this proxy.
+In this case, you can leverage the Apache LDAP module and etc. to do the authentication which a lot Library IT forks are familiar with.
  * It doesn't support modern websites which use a lot of Javascript and etc. Since this is mainly targeting E-Resource sites.
  * Statstics is limited.
 It currently write to a log file.
 One way is that you can add a reverse proxy, e.g. nginx on top of it, which not only cache static data like images or css, but also can be benefit by the nginx log, which can be analzed by a lot of tools.